Ella, Sri Lanka: 10 Best Things To Do Ella, Sri Lanka: 10 Best Things To Do

 10. Take the Train from Kandy to Ella

-Pass through the jungle, rolling tea hills, and over breathtaking viaducts before reaching beautiful Ella.
+It passes through the jungle, rolling tea hills, and over breathtaking viaducts before reaching beautiful Ella.

-Where to Stay in Ella, Sri Lanka?
+Where to Stay in Ella, Sri Lanka

 How to Visit Ella, Sri Lanka